ikifar2012/Home_Assistant_NeoSmartBlinds/README.md

 ## Installation

-To begin with it is recommended you ensure your NeoSmartBlinds controller has a static IP addresses, you may need to configure this via your routers DHCP options.
+To begin with it is recommended you ensure your NeoSmartBlinds controller has a static IP addresses, you may need to configure this via your router's DHCP options.

 1. Download the latest release from: https://github.com/mtgeekman/Home_Assistant_NeoSmartBlinds/releases
 2. Extract the file
-3. Copy the **neosmartblinds** folder to your **config/custom_components/** directory
+3. Copy the whole **neosmartblinds** folder from **custom_components/** to your own **config/custom_components/** directory
 4. Go to Config -> Server Controls -> Under "Server Management" click restart
 5. Go to configuration example for how to setup your config.

+Alternatively, you can install through [HACS](https://hacs.xyz) by adding this repository.

 # Cover Configuration